 For this proof, we need two ingredients.
 The first ingredient is the lower bound result for the $q$-CSP-$\cspdom$ problem.
 In this problem, we are given a set $X$ of $n$ variables that take values in $[\cspdom]$ and a set of $q$-constraints on $X$.
-A \defi{$q$-constraint} is defined by a tuple of $q$ variables of $X$ and a set of satisfying assignments in $[\cspdom]^q$.
+A \defi{$q$-constraint} is defined by a tuple of $q$ variables of $X$ and a subset of $[\cspdom]^q$ of satisfying assignments.
+An assignment $\alpha \colon X \to [\cspdom]$ satisfies a $q$-constraint if the tuple of values assigned to the variables in the constraint belongs to the subset of satisfying assignments defined by the constraint.
 The task is then to decide if there is an assignment of the variables that satisfies all the $q$-constraints.
 Lampis~\cite{MR4121882} showed the following hardness result.

 \begin{theorem}[\cite{MR4121882}] For any $\cspdom \geq 2$, $\varepsilon > 0$, assuming SETH, there exists $q$ such that $n$-variable $q$-CSP-$\cspdom$ cannot be solved in time $\ostar((\cspdom-\varepsilon)^n)$. \end{theorem}